MatthewZMD/.emacs.d/README.md

 ### Cmake

-[Cmake Mode](https://melpa.org/#/cmake-mode), a library that provides syntax highlighting and indentation for CMakeLists.txt and \*.cmake source files.
+[Cmake Mode](https://melpa.org/#/cmake-mode) is a library that provides syntax highlighting and indentation functionalities for CMakeLists.txt and \*.cmake files.

 ```emacs-lisp
 (use-package cmake-mode :defer t)